Institute for the Study of Ancient Cultures: Persian tablets lawsuit

-In 2006, the Oriental Institute was the center of a controversy when a U.S. federal court lawsuit sought to seize and auction a valuable collection of ancient Persian tablets held by the museum.
+In 2006, the Institute for the Study of Ancient Cultures was the center of a controversy when a United States federal court lawsuit sought to seize and auction a valuable collection of ancient Persian tablets held by the museum.
 The proceeds were to compensate the victims of a 1997 bombing in Ben Yehuda Street, Jerusalem, an attack which the United States claimed was funded by Iran.
 The ruling threatened sale of an invaluable collection of ancient clay tablets, held by the Oriental Institute since the 1930s, but owned by Iran.
 The Achaemenid (or Persepolis) clay tablets were loaned for study to the University of Chicago in 1937.
 They were uncovered in Persepolis, Iran by American archaeologists from the university in 1933 and are legally the property of the National Museum of Iran and Iran's Ministry of Cultural Heritage, Tourism and Handicrafts.
-The artifacts were loaned for study based on the understanding that they would be returned to Iran, which the OI had done in batches over the years.
+The artifacts were loaned for study based on the understanding that they would be returned to Iran, which the Oriental Institute had done in batches over the years.
 The tablets, from Persepolis, the capital of the Achaemenid Empire, date to about 500 BCE.

 The tablets give a view of daily life, itemizing such elements as the daily rations of barley given to workers in nearby regions of the empire.
 The tablets were sent to the capital to provide a record of what they were paying workers.
 Gil Stein, former director of the Oriental Institute, said that details largely concern food for people on diplomatic or military missions.
 Each tablet is about half the size of a deck of playing cards and has characters of a dialect of Elamite, an extinct language understood by perhaps a dozen scholars in the world.

 Stein described the tablets as providing "the first chance to hear the Persians speaking of their own empire".
 Charles Jones, Research Associate and Librarian at the Oriental Institute and tablet expert, compared them to "credit card receipts".
 Most current knowledge about the ancient Persian empire comes from the accounts of others, most famously the Greek storyteller Herodotus.
 Stein added: "It's valuable because it's a group of tablets, thousands of them from the same archive.
 It's like the same filing cabinet.
 They're very, very valuable scientifically."
-The Oriental Institute had been returning them to Iran in small batches.
-Since the 1930s, the institute had returned several hundred tablets and fragments to Iran and were preparing another shipment when the legal action began.
-An appeals court later overturned the order of seizure, and in 2018, the United States Supreme Court affirmed the subsequent ruling that the collection cannot be taken from the Institute to satisfy the judgment.
+The Oriental Institute has been returning them to Iran in small batches.
+Since the 1930s, the Oriental Institute had returned several hundred tablets and fragments to Iran and were preparing another shipment when the legal action began.
+An appeals court later overturned the order of seizure, and in 2018, the Supreme Court of the United States affirmed the subsequent ruling that the collection cannot be taken from the Oriental Institute to satisfy the judgment.

+The Institute's research on the tablets and what they say about life in Persepolis continued and was featured in the documentary series Ancient Megacities in 2024.